 Caroline studied at Technische Universität Darmstadt and EPFL and graduated in 2011 and is living in Switzerland since 2012.

-Jessie joined Studio Harry Gugger as a junior architect in January 2017.
+Pierre joined Harry Gugger Studio as an architect in 2020

 Former collaborators of

 Harry Gugger Studio